Juan (footballer, born 1982): Flamengo

 Juan moved to Flamengo in the beginning of 2006.
 Late in that year he scored one goal in the final of Brazilian Cup against Vasco da Gama and was named "man of the match".

 After being voted one of the best players in the Brazilian Série A 2007, Juan received the second place prize Bola de Prata (Silver Ball) award for best left back awarded by Placar, a prestigious Brazilian football magazine.
 Juan played well once again in the 2008 season, this time winning the Bola de Prata (Silver Ball) award as the best player in his position.

 On 22 August 2008, Juan received his first call up to Brazil national team to play against Chile and Bolivia in the qualifying round of the World Cup 2010.
 After this spell with the national team Juan was occasionally referred to as Juan Maldonado to avoid confusion with Juan, another former Flamengo player who had also been called up for Brazil around this time.

 On 22 May 2009, Juan received a 30-day ban for threatening Botafogo's Maicosuel in the 2009 Rio de Janeiro State League finals.

 São Paulo

 In December 2010, as his Flamengo contract was expiring, São Paulo announced interest in signing the player.
 Juan declared that a return to São Paulo, the club where he played as a youth player before joining Arsenal, would be "like moving home."
 Juan joined São Paulo at the start of 2011 season.
 After the finish of his loan for Santos, Juan, that was out of Ney Franco's plans, didn't back to club.

 Santos

-In February 2012 Juan joined Santos FC on a season long loan after São Paulo signed left back Cortês from Botafogo.
+In February 2012 Juan joined Santos on a season long loan after São Paulo signed left back Cortês from Botafogo.
 The move has worked out well with Juan playing regularly and helping his side win the 2012 São Paulo State Championship.